hybridsjs/hybrids/docs/component-model/templates.md

 });
 ```

-!> The transition API will be trigger only when element, which uses `html.transition` updates.
-In the above example, it will be triggered only when `stack` property changes.
+!> The transition API will only be triggered when an element that uses `html.transition` updates.
+In the above example, it will be triggered only when the `stack` property changes.
 Any change to internal elements of the `stack` will not trigger the transition.

-The transition API can be customized by the CSS properties.
-The DOM elements might have custom view transition names.
-The [layout engine](./layout-engine.md) supports `view` rule, which sets it:
+The transition API can be customized via CSS properties.
+DOM elements can have custom view transition names.
+The [layout engine](./layout-engine.md) supports the `view` rule, which sets it:

 ```javascript
 export default define({